DailyAutoCare may earn a small commission if you purchase a product through one of our links (at no cost to you). Learn more.

 Resin is a substance that can repair your windshield and helps you save a lot of money.
 A good quality resin, if used properly, will make your windshield as strong as the new one.
 There are different kinds that resin that are used according to the damage.
 If you have a kind of damage in your windshield that you don’t recognize, do seek a glass repair specialist’s advice.
 Your windshield plays an important role for the structural safety of your vehicle.

-Different Kinds of Resins
+Different Types of Windshield Repair Resins

 Like I mentioned before, there are different kinds of resins that are used to repair cracked windshields.
 One important feature of resins that we need to be aware of is its viscosity.
 Viscosity, also called the “thickness” of resin, is very important.
 Small and shallow damages can be cured with low viscosity resin.
 However, deeper and bigger damages require higher viscosity resin.